Spendenbetrag: 18.000 €

 However, 20 per cent of the Balearic sea and 40 per cent of internal waters is under form of legal protection and these marine protected areas have started to restore fish stocks.
 There is a growing awareness from consumers about the provenance of fish on their plate and a growing demand for high quality, sustainably caught seafood, which fetches a high price.

-Marilles Foundation, Blue Marine Foundation, Ibiza Preservation Foundation, Menorca Preservation Foundation and Mallorca Preservation Foundation have joined forces to carry out a study that will allow us to have a more defined picture of what kind of infractions occur in the Balearic Islands with fishing sector and its commercialisation.
+Marilles Foundation, Blue Marine Foundation, Ibiza Preservation Foundation, Menorca Preservation Foundation, Conservation Collective, and Mallorca Preservation Foundation have joined forces to carry out a study that will allow us to have a more defined picture of what kind of infractions occur in the Balearic Islands with fishing sector and its commercialisation.

 This study will allow us to define the most relevant/significant infractions in the commercialisation of fish, compromising the efforts to advance towards marine conservation and sustainable management of the fishing resource.